Autoregressive-Gaussian Mixture Models: Efficient Generative Modeling of WSS Signals: Simulation Results and Analysis

 This section presents simulation results for the proposed \gls{ar}-\gls{gmm} applied to the \gls{3gpp} channel data, which gives the ground truth.
 We evaluate \gls{nmse} performance across different \gls{snr} values for $N = 10^2$, $M = 64$, $K = 16$, and $P = 1$, see Fig. \ref{fig:NMSE-plots} (a).
 It shows that our \gls{ar}-\gls{gmm} outperforms standard and structured \gls{gmm}s, especially at low sample sizes and high dimensions.
 Additionally, the \gls{ls} estimator, is shown along with the genie-aided \gls{lmmse} estimator as a lower and upper bound for the performance.
 Although the performance gap narrows with larger datasets, our model maintains comparable accuracy with far fewer parameters.
 Fig. \ref{fig:NMSE-plots} (b) illustrate how model performance varies with the number of components $K$, for $N = 10^2$, $M = 64$, and $P = 1$, at \gls{snr} 10dB.
 Increasing $K$ generally improves \gls{nmse}, with diminishing returns beyond $K=16$ or $K=32$, indicating a saturation effect.
 While our \gls{ar}-\gls{gmm} continues to perform robustly, the full covariance \gls{gmm} begins to overfit, especially at small $N$ and is even worse then \gls{ls}.
 The genie-aided \gls{lmmse} provides a lower bound on the \gls{nmse}, i.e., an upper bound on achievable performance.
 Overall, these results confirm that our model achieves strong performance with moderate $K$, offering an efficient trade-off between accuracy and complexity.
 Fig. \ref{fig:NMSE-plots} (c) shows \gls{nmse} versus training set size $N$ for $M = 64$, $K = 16$, and \gls{snr} = 10dB with a single path $P = 1$.
 The plot reveals that our \gls{ar}-\gls{gmm} outperforms benchmarks at low $N$, particularly around $N = 10^2$.
 However, with increasing training dataset size, \gls{gmm} full and \gls{gmm} Toeplitz outperform the \gls{ar}-\gls{gmm}.
 In consequence, the proposed \gls{ar}-\gls{gmm} is particularly well suited for situations with only few training samples or situations, in which the model parameter-count is critical, e.g., when offloading the model to user equipments \cite{turan2024}.

 Overall, the results demonstrate that our \gls{ar}-\gls{gmm} excels in scenarios with small training sizes and a high number of antennas.
-Additional configurations, multipath cases and alternative strategies using Optuna yielded similar trends and are thus not discussed in further detail.
+Additional configurations, multipath cases and alternative strategies using Optuna yielded similar trends.